WRITING STYLE: 4/5

 ENTERTAINMENT QUOTIENT: 3/5

-To sum it up, the book is bright and cheerful with its own ups & downs but in the end what is worth appreciating is the authors’ honest attempt to narrate the protagonist’s journey in the quest of finding the “Mr Right” which has turned out to be remarkably well.
+To sum it up, “Men on my Mind” is bright and cheerful with its own ups & downs but in the end, what is worth appreciating is the authors’ honest attempt to narrate the protagonist’s journey in the quest of finding the “Mr Right” which has turned out to be remarkably well.